Lab 7 – Hardware-in-the-Loop Simulation

 and baudrate

 above must match the ones used by your ESP32.
-In my case, the ESP32 board is connected to comm port COM13
+In my case, the ESP32 board is connected to comm port COM5

-and communicates at a baud rate of 115200 bps.
+and communicates at 115200 bps.
 The communication speed can be adjusted in code, although only a few predefined values are allowed.
 But the comm port is defined by your operating system.
 Refer to this documentation page for instructions on how to find out the comm port your ESP32 is using.

 Naturally, both the ESP32 and Webots need to “speak the same language” to be able to exchange information.
 This means that the code in both of them needs to transmit messages that the other knows the meaning of.
 We chose to implement communication by sending and receiving a string of characters.
 In the case of sensor data to be sent to the ESP32, we decided to send binary values to indicate when each sensor detects the line or not.
 A message